 \section{Introduction}

 Since roughly the mid-1990s, the study of networks has increased dramatically.
-Researchers from across the sciences --- including biology, bioinformatics, computer science, economics, engineering, mathematics, physics, sociology, and statistics --- are more and more involved with the collection and statistical analysis of data associated with networks.
+Researchers from across the sciences---including biology, bioinformatics, computer science, economics, engineering, mathematics, physics, sociology and statistics---are more and more involved with the collection and statistical analysis of data associated with networks.
 As a result, statistical methods and models are being developed in this area at a furious pace, with contributions coming from a wide spectrum of disciplines.
-See, for example, \cite{jackson2008social}, \cite{kolaczyk2009statistical}, and~\cite{newman2010networks} for recent overviews from the perspective of economics, statistics, and statistical physics, respectively.
+See, for example, the work of \citet{jackson2008social}, \citet{kolaczyk2009statistical} and \citet{newman2010networks} for recent overviews from the perspective of economics, statistics and statistical physics, respectively.

-A network is typically represented mathematically by a graph, say, $G=(V,E)$, where $V$ is a set of $\nverts$ vertices (commonly written $V=\{1,\ldots,\nverts\}$) and $E$ is a set of $N_e$ edges (represented as vertex pairs $(u,v)\in E$).
-Edges can be either directed (wherein $(u,v)$ is distinct from $(v,u)$) or undirected.
-Prominent examples of networks represented in this fashion include the World Wide Web graph (with vertices representing web-pages and directed edges representing hyper-links pointing from one page to another), protein-protein interaction networks in biology (with vertices representing proteins and undirected edges representing an affinity for two proteins to bind physically), and friendship networks (with vertices representing people and edges representing friendship nominations in a social survey).
+A cross-sectional network is typically represented mathematically by a graph, say, $G=(V,E)$, where $V$ is a set of $\nverts$ vertices (commonly written $V=\{1,\ldots,\nverts\}$) and $E$ is a set of $\llvert E\rrvert $ ties [represented as vertex pairs $(u,v)\in E$].
+Ties can be either directed [wherein $(u,v)$ is distinct from $(v,u)$] or undirected.
+Prominent examples of networks represented in this fashion include the World Wide Web graph (with vertices representing web pages and directed ties representing hyperlinks pointing from one page to another), protein--protein interaction networks in biology (with vertices representing proteins and undirected ties representing an affinity for two proteins to bind physically) and friendship networks (with vertices representing people and ties representing friendship nominations in a social survey).